LukaTree7/CS528_Activity_Recognizer/README.md

 Computer Tested on: Lenovo Legion, 3.8 GHz CPU, 16GB RAM

 ( We tried different ways ( Google RA, Type_Step_Detector&Counter, Type_Accelerometer, 4-Steps modification ) to increase the accuracy and reduce the delay in activity recognition.
-But in the end, there still exist high delay between Still and Walking. )
+But in the end, may due to the hardware sensor problem, there still exist high delay between Still and Walking. )